SunBear1/InPostAssessment/README.md

 - Deployment of a Helm Chart to both Clusters via ApplicationSet custom resource.

 > [!WARNING]
-> Currently only supported way of auto-registering 2nd minikube cluster is using Docker Desktop.
+> Currently only supported way of auto-registering 2nd minikube cluster into ArgoCD is using Docker Desktop.